 Addressing climate change will require massive flows of capital toward sustainable and impact investments.
 While estimates of capital required vary, consensus is that several trillion dollars a year will be necessary to prevent exceeding the 2O Celsius temperature increase laid out in the Paris Agreement.
 To contribute to this shared outcome, the GIIN has launched a Climate Investing Track to support its members in allocating significant capital towards investments that actively mitigate carbon emissions.
 Given the breadth of this topic, and the depth of expertise required for each investment thesis, the Climate Investing Track is organized by themes, which allows smaller groups of GIIN members to convene around a given investment strategy.
 The Track will serve as a testing ground for innovative financial instruments, and as a knowledge hub for newcomers to climate investing to better understand products and impact measurement strategies.

-Clean Energy Access – Key Objectives and Activities
+Clean Energy Access – Objectives and Activities

 Core to ensuring we do not exceed the 2O Celsius temperature increase in the next century is the prevention of future emissions as well as the reduction of current emissions levels.
 Clean energy access—the provision of clean energy to those living in energy poverty or without reliable access to healthy energy sources—still elude billions of individuals who are living in energy poverty.
 To provide adequate sustainable energy to all, larger, fit-for-purpose investment products are needed.
 To this end, the GIIN’s Clean Energy Access activities focus on highlighting effective and large-scale structures through a series of webinars, and test emerging solutions with diverse asset owners via product testing workshops.
 Case studies of funds tested and launched in the sector, can be found here.

-Sustainable Forestry – Key Objectives and Activities
+Sustainable Forestry – Objectives and Activities

 Potential Future Themes